loonylou/docker-ruby-rails/README.md

 # docker-ruby-rails
-Starting point for new Ruby/Rails on Docker
+Starting point for new Ruby/Rails on Docker using MariaDB

 # Includes
 ruby:2.6.10